Complete Guide to Buying a Dental Practice

 Goodwill represents the intangible value of a dental practice beyond its physical assets.
 Understanding how it's calculated and taxed is crucial for both buyers and sellers.

-Understanding how dental practices are valued is crucial whether you're buying, selling, or simply want to know your practice worth.
-We explain the main valuation methods used in the UK market.
+Understanding how dental practices are valued is essential whether you are buying, selling, or simply want to know what your practice is worth.
+We explain the main valuation methods used in the UK market in 2025/26, why normalised EBITDA times a multiple is the primary method, and which rules of thumb to ignore.

 Planning to Buy a Practice?